Estimating the Personality of White-Box Language Models: Related Work

 \subsection{Methods for Automatic Personality Detection}

-Automatic detection of personality traits from text has gained significant attention in Natural Language Processing research due to its applicability in various fields. ~\citep{pennebaker1999linguistic} compiled a dataset of anonymous essays tagged with the authors' personalities based on the Big Five traits.
-The authors used the so-called Linguistic Inquiry and Word Count (LIWC) features to determine the correlation between the essays and personality.~\citep{liu2016analyzing} used deep learning-based models in combination with the atomic features of text, i.e., the characters, to predict personality traits of individuals using hierarchical and vectorized word and sentence representations.~\citep{akrami2019automatic} developed a model that can extract Big Five personality traits from text using machine learning techniques.~\citep{jeremy2019identifying} performed experiments to automatically predict a user's personality based on Big Five personality traits on Twitter.~\citep{ribeiro2020beyond} proposed an evaluation methodology and discussed the accompanying tool for comprehensive behavioral testing of NLP models.~\citep{mehta2020recent} provides an overview of state-of-the-art machine learning models for automatic personality detection with a specific focus on multi-modal approaches.
-Recently~\citep{zero-shotclassify} used Zero-shot learning (ZSL) to classify text responses from a self-report questionnaire in terms of the Big Five personality traits.
-Through their experiments, the authors show that a strong positive relationship (e.g., correlation) exists between the ZSL scores and the scores on the self-report questionnaire for each specific trait.
-Building upon their work, we quantify the traits of our models by using the ZSL framework (see Section~\ref{sec:Methods}).
-Our novel approach overcomes the drawbacks of the previous work by exploring all the possible scenarios for defining the personality trait labels, and thus robustly adapts the ZSL framework to language models.
+Automatic detection of personality traits from text produced by humans, instead of them explicitly answering a questionnaire or undergoing a test, has been explored in the literature. \cite{pennebaker1999linguistic} compiled a dataset of anonymous essays tagged with the authors' personalities based on the Big Five factors and used the so-called Linguistic Inquiry and Word Count (LIWC) features to determine the correlation between essays and personality.~\cite{liu2016analyzing} used deep learning-based models in combination with the atomic features of text, i.e., the characters, to predict personality traits of individuals using hierarchical and vectorized word/sentence representations.~\cite{akrami2019automatic} developed a model that can extract Big Five factors from text using machine learning techniques like support vector regression.~\cite{jeremy2019identifying} performed experiments to automatically predict a user's personality based on Big Five factors on Twitter.~\cite{mehta2020recent} provides an overview of state-of-the-art machine learning models for automatic personality detection with a specific focus on multi-modal approaches.
+Recently~\cite{zero-shotclassify} used Zero-shot learning (ZSL) to classify text responses from a self-report questionnaire in terms of the Big Five factors.
+Through their experiments, the authors showed that a strong positive relationship (e.g., correlation) exists between the ZSL scores and the scores on the self-report questionnaire for each specific trait.
+While the approaches discussed earlier have shown promising results in prediction tasks, they often rely on large amounts of data for effective performance.
+To address this challenge, we quantify the traits of our models by using the ZSL framework (see Section~\ref{sec:Methods}).
+Our novel approach explores all the possible scenarios for defining the personality trait labels and thus robustly adapts the ZSL framework to language models.